 Picking up the phone to call someone to share exciting news with automatically comes with the thought that Jim doesn’t even know this person who has helped me get through life without him.

 It feels weird.
 But quite honestly, everything without him feels weird.
-And the rest of the world doesn’t know this.

 Because it’s invisible.